yaohaizhou/yaohaizhou/README.md

 I am a CS MS graduate from UCLA with much programming experience, especially in artificial intelligence and software development.
 I have solid programming skills in Python, Rust, JavaScript, TypeScript, C++, Go, and Java.
 And I have hands-on experience with LangChain, LlamaIndex, FastAPI, Flask, Next.js, React.js, Vue.js, PyTorch, Docker, Nginx, Kafka, AWS, GCP, and other cloud technologies.
 I have a passion for innovation, a thirst for technologies, and a strong sense of collaboration.

 #### 🌱 Things I am currently working on:
+- 🔭 Work at [Alibaba](https://www.alibaba.com/) 🏢 as a software engineer 👨‍💻
 - 🎯 Work as an intern in RealChar.ai.
 Hands-on projects are [RealChar](https://realchar.ai/) and [ReByte](https://rebyte.ai/) 🔥🔥🔥
 - 📝 Build a ChatGPT-based paper summary web application [ZipPaper](https://zippaper.org/) 🚀
-- 🔭 Try to find a full-time SDE job in the United States

 #### :muscle: Things I am challenging myself with:
 - ⏰ Waking up earlier to make good use of the day